ACDs need consistent training and firm leadership to keep their noses out of trouble!

 Trainability

 ACDs are well known for their intelligence and desire to work, and prized for their athleticism and decision making skills.
 What makes them so special can also make them quite challenging since their "smarts" and independent streak also demand that their owners be consistent, strong and positive leaders.
 When properly motivated, cattle dogs are very fast learners who thrive when training is both fun and challenging.
 Since ACDs were bred to boss around stubborn cows and not back down, their obedience and performance is best achieved through positive reinforcement training methods instead of outmoded dominance techniques.
+This is why getting help from a professional and local dog trainer (which you can find here) is recommended for training ACDs.
 Clicker and rewards-based training are strongly recommended, as well as the principles behind "Nothing in Life is Free."

 And because ACDs tend to live long, they tend to mature late.
 Diverse and ongoing socialization with different dogs and people as well as training for young ACDs often requires a concerted effort for the first two years of a dog's life.
 After they have matured, learning new tricks or having added responsibilities can be a lifelong joy for human and pup alike!